We’ve all tried to cut back on the calories and sugar content of the foods we eat.

 - Monk fruit (luo han guo) orange packet

-- Sugar alcohols: Don’t worry, these compounds do not contain ethanol which is the alcohol found in alcoholic beverages.
-These actually occur naturally in foods and come from fruit products.
+- Sugar alcohols: Don’t worry, these compounds do not contain ethanol, which is the alcohol found in alcoholic beverages.
+Sugar alcohols naturally occur in foods and come from fruit products.
 As a sugar substitute, they provide fewer calories (about a half to one-third less calories) than regular sugar.
-This is because they are converted to glucose more slowly, require little or no insulin to be metabolized, and don't cause sudden increases in blood sugar (1).
+This is because they are more slowly converted to glucose, require little or no insulin to be metabolized, and don't cause sudden increases in blood sugar (1).
 Some people can experience gastrointestinal distress by consuming too many sugar alcohols in one sitting.
+Sugar alcohols include:

 - Hydrogenated starch hydrolysates